dzackgarza/qual-wiki/30_Complex Analysis/030_Zeros_and_Poles/999_Exercises.md

 :::{.exercise title="Finitely many poles"}
-Show that a meromorphic function can have only finitely many poles.
+Show that a meromorphic function on $\CP^1$ can have only finitely many poles.
+Show that moreover if $f$ is meromorphic on $\CC$ with infinitely many poles, then the poles must accumulate on an essential singularity at $z=\infty$.

 #complex/exercise/completed